What to Wear Kayak Fishing in Winter

 Purchasing Heat-Saving Gear

-Fortunately, there are quite a few pieces of waterproof, heat-saving kayaking gear that can make a chilly fishing adventure far warmer.
-In terms of outerwear, it’s often wise to wear a dry suit.
+Fortunately, quite a few pieces of waterproof, heat-saving kayaking gear can make a chilly fishing adventure far warmer.
+In terms of outerwear, wearing a dry suit is often wise.

-The Stohlquist Ez Drysuit, such as this one on Amazon, is an excellent example of a lightweight, waterproof suit that is economical compared to other drysuits and can help reduce icy water from putting a serious incident on a fishing trip.
+The Atacama Drysuit is an excellent example of a lightweight, waterproof suit that is economical compared to other drysuits and can help reduce icy water from causing a serious incident on a fishing trip.
 It’s available in several sizes.
 But outerwear is only the beginning.

-It’s also crucial to wear the right clothing beneath your waterproof protective gear.
+Wearing the right clothing beneath your waterproof protective gear is also crucial.
 Fleece is absorbent, soft and excellent at trapping heat.
 Fleece-lined jackets, gloves, pants, socks, or boots can help keep you warm and comfortable.
 However, it’s always a good idea to pack a second outfit.

 While it’s never fun to consider the terrible things that may happen while kayak fishing in wintertime, it could save your life.
 Having a change of clothing, a first aid kit and a waterproof, collision-resistant container can help keep you safe during a crisis.